We estimate that 8.25% of all American households – or roughly 10,108,811 households – count as Accredited Investors.

 (As of 2013, calculated using Federal Reserve SCF microdata).
 Further, they hold about 70.28% of all private wealth in this country, or a whopping $45.5 trillion.

-But, let’s back up for a second, for everyone not coming for the one line answer – what is an accredited investor?
+Let’s back up for a second for everyone not coming for the one liner: what is an accredited investor?
 Is it a good financial aspiration to become an accredited investor?
 How did we calculate this number?
 And, most importantly – why would you want to be an accredited investor?